bergren2/lets-play/README.md

 ## License

-See LICENSE for additional details regarding this project EXCEPT for data contained in the `_data` directory, which is &copy; Pokémon/Nintendo/Creatures Inc./GAME FREAK inc.
+See LICENSE for additional details regarding this project EXCEPT for data contained in the `_data` directory, which is Copyright Pokémon/Nintendo/Creatures Inc./GAME FREAK inc.